 * Print out the directions for any Kata/Form your child may be learning.
 You can find them on the Student Resources Page.

 * Watch the video of any Kata/Form your child may be learning with your child.
 This will help insure that you are practicingthe Kata/Form correctly.
 You can find the pages for the videos under the Student Resources sub-menus as well as in the links provided on the Students Resources page.

-2. Join the Yahoo Mailing List.
+2. Join the Facebook Group named: SENSEI BILL'S KARATE.
 It's the fastest way for me to get information to you in the event of a class cancellation or location change.
-I can't express enough gratitude to those who have already joined the mailing list.
+I can't express enough gratitude to those who have already joined this group.

 3. Arrive to class at least 5 minutes early.
 This will ensure that you hear all of my announcements and that your child will not miss any part of class or INTERUPT THE CLASS THAT HAS ALREADY STARTED BY ARRIVING LATE.

 4. Have your child wear their Karate Uniform/Gi to EVERY class!
 Why?

 * It helps to psychologically separate "play time" from "class time".
 Nine times out of ten the most unruly student in class is the one who did not wear their uniform.

 * When your child does not wear their uniform it prevents me from teaching certain techniques.
 The uniform provides the clothing design and the correct clothing material that we depend upon to assist in "keeping your partner safe" while doing two person drills.